As you might expect, fatigue is one of the most common Adrenal Fatigue symptoms. However, it is far from the only one that you might experience.

 Inability to handle stress

+Do you find that the slightest amount of stress leaves you feeling overwhelmed?
 Adrenal Fatigue sufferers often have a difficult time dealing with physical or emotional stress.
-This is for exactly the same reasons that are behind that unrelenting feeling of tiredness – the low hormone levels associated with late-stage Adrenal Fatigue.
+This is for exactly the same reasons that are behind that unrelenting feeling of tiredness.
+It all comes back to the low hormone levels associated with late-stage Adrenal Fatigue.

 When we encounter stress we depend on our adrenals to release hormones like cortisol, adrenaline and norepinephrine.
 These hormones regulate our stress response and allow us to increase our strength, focus and awareness when we need it.
 However, when the adrenals are fatigued they struggle to release the necessary amount of these hormones.
 Patients with Adrenal Fatigue often report a lack of enthusiasm, feelings of apathy or disinterest, irritability and anxiety.